PersonForSure/petrichor/README.md

 - Designed to have good contrast while still being easy on the eyes.

 ## Notes
-Many more ports are in progress along with a base16 version; Feel free to submit an issue if you want to request a port.
+Many more ports are in progress along with a base16 version; feel free to submit an issue if you want to request a port.